 In Oregon, if your desired name includes some variation of the real and true name of each owner, you are not required to acquire a DBA or assumed business name.
 Otherwise, you’re required to file an assumed name with the Oregon Secretary of State.

-To do so, you must first confirmo the desired name is available by searching it on the Oregon Business Registry.
+To do so, you must first confirm the desired name is available by searching it on the Oregon Business Registry.
 The name must be “distinguishable on record” as dictated by the Oregon name availability guidelines.
-When it is confirmed that the name is available, you may claim it for use by filing an Assumed Business Name registration form which can be filed online or printed for submission here.
+When it is confirmed that the name is available, you may claim it for use by filing an Assumed Business Name registration form which can be filed online or printed for submission.

 Sole proprietors without employees usually don’t need to acquire a federal tax ID number (EIN), because as a one-person business, you can typically just use your own social security number for most things an EIN is used for.
 Still, if you would rather not use your SSN for privacy purposes, it would be a good idea to get an EIN regardless.